ilev-sergey/google-gen-ai-capstone/README.md

 # Future

-The developed solution will be used in conjunction with developing API for theatres (link will be provided later) as a part of aggregation service deployed both as a web-application and as telegram bot
+The developed solution will be used in conjunction with developing API for theatres (link will be provided later) as a part of aggregation service deployed both as a web-application and as telegram bot.